Travel itinerary for Chanthaburi, Rayong, and Trat

 The last day can be a little less intense.
 I recommend visiting the local museum in Trat, which has a lot of information in English about the area.
 If you like history then you will be really happy here.

 Always ready to take photos.

 Trat also houses Wat Buppharam (วัดบุปผาราม) – a temple from the 17th century.
 Most of the buildings are opened to visitors but ask to see Ubosot, which holds the ancient Thai-Chinese murals.

 This temple is really fascinating.
 Some of the murals are hundreds years old.

 From here you can go to Laem Ngop Harbor – a lovely little spot with a lighthouse.
 You can catch a ferry from here to Koh Chang, or head to the airport and go back to Bangkok.

-I hope you enjoyed this itinerary for Rayong, Chanthabur and Trat.
+I hope you enjoyed this itinerary for Rayong, Chanthabury and Trat.
 This is of course not everything you can do and see in the east.
-If you have any other advice for activities there, leave a comment.
-If you have questions, leave them below and I will try to answer.
+If you’re looking for more options and more activities, I recommend Take Me Tour, which creates tourists and local guides to create memorable and unique tours.